FREQUENTLY ASKED QUESTIONS

 Yes, this site map shows the location of the field events and starting line for the track events.
 The weekly event program will list the location for each age group’s events.

-However, if you have any questions at any time, please approach any volunteer Committee member – you’ll find us wearing BLAC blue polo tops – and we’ll do our best to help you.
+if you have any questions at any time, please approach any volunteer Committee member – you’ll find us wearing BLAC navy polo tops – and we’ll do our best to help you.

 No, there is no training or competitions at Balmoral during school holidays.
 However, there maybe carnivals or competitions happening, which are promoted on the LAQ website and /or via our Facebook page .
 These events are also listed under ‘Nominations’ in Results HQ.

 Balmoral Little Athletics Centre is a member of the South East Region.
-Our region runs two major championships during the season:
+Our region runs two major events during the season:

 In addition, other centres (across Queensland) also host carnivals.
 Plus, Little Athletics Queensland runs a number of carnivals as well as the State Relay Championships (Dec), Combined Event Championships (Feb/Mar) and State Championships (Mar).